 - A flyer specifically to invite Bridges young adults to participate in statewide quarterly meetings, and liaisons/agencies to transport them.

-- If you are a young person who wants to get more involved in the statewide board, we invite you to fill out the Ohio YAB Officer in Training Application.
-This provides an opportunity to shadow and work with current officers, and be involved in statewide decision-making and implementation of youth ideas.
+- If you are a young person who wants to get more involved in the statewide board, we invite you to fill out a OHIO YAB Membership Form.
+During meetings, youth participants can elect to share demographical information.